-The MS-E Series allows the AC input and output wiring to be permanently wired.
+The RD Series allows the AC input and output wiring to be permanently wired.
 The inverter's input is wired to the service/distribution panel (main panel).
 The inverter's output is then wired to a dedicated panel (sub-panel).
-These systems use the circuit breakers provided in the panels as the overcurrent protection and the AC disconnect device.
+The inverter uses the circuit breakers provided in the panels as the overcurrent protection and the AC disconnect device.

-AC overcurrent protection is not included in the inverter and must be provided as part of the inverter installation.
-The AC overcurrent protection device must be a circuit breaker or a fuse/disconnect and be properly sized and branch circuit rated for the wire it is protecting and the appliances being powered.
+AC overcurrent protection isn't included in the inverter and must be provided as part of the inverter installation.
+The AC overcurrent protection device must be a circuit breaker or a fuse/disconnect, be properly sized, and branch circuit rated for the wire it's protecting and the appliances being powered.

-When in Standby mode, the full AC continuous pass-thru capacity of the MS-E Series inverter/charger is 30 amps.
-For a 30 amp continuous pass-thru capability, each AC LINE IN input to the inverter requires a 30 amp continuous duty rated breaker, which corresponds to a minimum cable size of #10 AWG (5.3 mm) in conduit.
+When in Standby Mode, the full AC continuous pass-thru capacity of the RD Series inverter/charger is 30 amps for each AC leg (AC HOT1 and AC HOT2).
+However, the AC HOT1 and AC HOT2 may be combined to obtain a 60 amps pass-thru capability (see Figure 2-12 for the SISO-60A configuration).
+For a 30 amp continuous pass-thru capability, each AC HOT IN input to the inverter requires a 30 amp continuous duty rated breaker, which corresponds to a minimum cable size of #10 AWG (5.3 mm).
+When tying the AC HOT1 and HOT2 together for a 60 amp continuous pass-thru capability, the AC input to the inverter requires a 60 amp continuous duty rated breaker, which corresponds to a minimum cable size of #6 AWG.
 If you are using other circuit breakers/wire sizes, refer to the appropriate electrical codes for proper sizing requirements.

-CAUTION: The inverter's internal AC transfer relay contacts are rated for 30 amps, the pass-thru current must be no greater than 30 amps or damage to this relay may occur.
+CAUTION: The inverter's internal AC transfer relay contacts are rated for 30 amps per leg, the pass-thru current must be no greater than 30 amps per leg or damage to this relay may occur.

 Note 1 - The breaker must be de-rated by 80% if not rated for continuous duty.
-Standard safety practices require that circuits are not to be operated continuously at more than 80% of rating unless listed with a 100% continuous rating.
+The NEC requires that circuits are not to be operated continuously at more than 80% of rating unless listed with a 100% continuous rating.